JustalK/PORTFOLIO/setup.md

 * style-loader - for creating styles node from js String
 * vuejs - for managing the templates and the components of my SPA
 * nodemon - For building my dev config on a change in src
+* html-webpack-plugin - For automatically create the index.html with the good entry point
+* minifier-html - For minifying the html in the prod build

 ### webpack